Top-Load Placement in Auto Transport: What It Is and When to Request It

 How to Request Top-Load Placement

-- Tell Your Broker: When you fill out the quote form or speak to an agent at SouthWest Auto Transport, explicitly state: "I would like to request Top-Load Placement."
+- Request at Booking: When completing the quote form or speaking with an agent, explicitly state: “I would like to request Top-Load Placement.”

 - Get it in Writing: Ensure the request is noted on your dispatch sheet or contract.

-- Verify at Pickup: When the driver arrives, remind them of the request before they start loading.
-Watch them load the vehicle to ensure it goes up the ramp to the top deck.
+- Verify at Pickup: Remind the driver before loading begins and confirm your vehicle goes up the ramp to the top deck.

 Why Choose SouthWest Auto Transport?